Primary aims and objectives

 My aim, as always, is to make sure we all feel part of the Post Racing community, bet enough winners each year to cover the subscription fees and produce a profit that will ensure the longevity of the community year after year.

-The Post Racing Clover Club is based on bringing together the equivalent of potentially 1000 members, who will make a one off payment of £1000 each to cover Post Racing Clover Club membership for four years, starting in October 2021.
+The Post Racing Clover Club is based on bringing together 1000 members, who will make a payment of £15 each month to cover Post Racing Clover Club membership, starting November 1st 2024

-Using the information, ratings and profiling I provide it has been demonstrated that it is more than possible to cover the cost of the four-year subscription fee in one season alone.
+Using the information, Ratings, OMM’s, Scribblings and profiling I provide it has been demonstrated that it is more than possible to cover the cost of the subscription fee.
 In the year August 2017- September 2019 enough profit was produced from a bank of £1k to purchase 40 shares.
-The number of subscribers will determine to what degree the Post Racing Clover Club aims and objectives can be achieved, but those that do subscribe can be assured of having a brilliant journey over the four years.
+The number of subscribers will determine to what degree the Post Racing Clover Club aims and objectives can be achieved, but those that do subscribe can be assured of having a brilliant “racing journey”

-However, when you compare what other organisations offer for the subscription fees they charge, I believe you will agree that what Post Racing is providing is terrific value for money.
-Once you have paid for one of these shares there is no more to pay for the next 4 years.
+When you compare what other organisations offer for the subscription fees they charge, I believe you will agree that what Post Racing is providing is terrific value for money.

-The Post Racing Clover Club package is equal to a cost of just under 63p per day, after your charitable donation has been taken into account, across the four years of membership, from October 2021 to October 2025, and I am convinced you will not find anything else to match this simply amazing deal anywhere else.
+The Post Racing Clover Club package, from November 1st, 2024, is equal to a cost of just over 49p per day.
+I am convinced you will not find anything else to match this simply amazing experience anywhere else.

 As is the current situation, 10% of all subscriptions will be put aside to be used for good causes.
 We will continue to support racing charities and other amazing projects such as the Sensory Garden at Clatterbridge Hospital’s Stroke Rehabilitation Unit.